QuentinFombaron/moodle-block_point_view/README.md

 | **Sizes**                | 200x200                              | 400x200                                                                                                          | 400x200              |
 | **Extensions**           | PNG                                  | PNG                                                                                                              | PNG                  |

-### 4.1- How to restore emojis by default ?
+### 4.1- How to restore emojis by default?

 <img src='https://cdn.pbrd.co/images/HvLxbRo.png' alt='4.1.1' width='700px' /><br />

-Once the reaction system is enabled (see **2.0** part), in the tab `Configuration of Emojis`, reset emojis by pressing the button `Reset emojis`, you will be automatically redirected to the course page.
+Once the reaction system is enabled (see **2.0** part), in the tab `Configuration of Emojis`, reset emojis by pressing the button `Reset emojis`.
+You will be automatically redirected to the course page.

-### 4.2 - How to modify the text associated with an emoji ?
+### 4.2 - How to modify the text associated with an emoji?

 <img src='https://cdn.pbrd.co/images/HvLykZ0.png' alt='4.2.1' width='400px' /><br />

 Once the reaction system is enabled (see **2.0** part), in the `Configuration of Emojis` tab, change the name by replacing the content of the text box associated with each emoji.

-### 4.3 How to reset the votes of a course ?
+### 4.3 How to reset the votes of a course?

 <img src='https://cdn.pbrd.co/images/HvLyrVtX.png' alt='4.3.1' width='300px' /><br />

 In the `Reset reactions` tab, press the button above, a confirmation message will appear.
 Confirm and you will be automatically redirected to the course page.
+It will delete all votes of all activities the course.

 <img src='https://cdn.pbrd.co/images/HvLyxsO.png' alt='4.3.2' width='700px' />

 ## Menu

-### 5.0 - How to access the overview ?
+### 5.0 - How to access the overview?

 <img src='https://cdn.pbrd.co/images/HvkSFvM.png' alt='5.0.1' width='100px' /><br />